GCSE British Sign Language

 View our Youth Friendly version.

-Please read our position statement on the proposal to create a GCSE British Sign Language qualification on 2 October 2024.
+We published our position statement on the proposal to create a GCSE British Sign Language qualification on 10 December 2024:

 The work on British Sign Language has taken a different timeline to other subjects as there is no history of teaching BSL as a subject and there is no current GCSE to review and reform.
 In order to better understand the context in which we’re working, we have undertaken considerable engagement and conducted detailed scoping work.